Important: We may review your changes for quality before we publish them, so the changes may delay the updates on Google Search and Maps.

 Businesses that are temporarily closed may rank after open businesses for broad queries.
 This ranking doesn’t happen for more specific queries, including queries for a specific business, or for queries when many matching businesses are temporarily closed.

-Important: If you use the Google My Business API, learn how to edit attributes at scale.
+Important: If you use the Business Profile API, learn how to edit attributes at scale.

 Let your customers know whether your food business offers takeout, delivery, no-contact delivery, curbside pickup, or has stopped providing dine-in service.
-Add or edit the "Dine-in," "Takeout," "Delivery," "No-contact delivery," and "Curbside pickup" attributes on Google My Business.
+Add or edit the "Dine-in," "Takeout," "Delivery," "No-contact delivery," and "Curbside pickup" attributes on your Business Profile.
 Learn more about how you can edit attributes.

 Tip: When customers search for your food business, your Business Profile will prominently show which dining options you currently support: “Dine-in,” “Takeout,” “Delivery,” or “Curbside pickup.”
 Supported options will have a “✓” and non-supported options will have an “x.”
 These options display prominently only after you update the "Dine-in" attribute to True or False.